 I recall only a handful of my own archetypal dreams.
 They are not frequent but their presence stays with me over a lifetime.
 My earliest big dreams were impressions of geometrical shapes floating in space; they embodied a certain peculiar and inexplicable feeling.
 A powerful one involved me in a magical ceremony conducted in a place I knew nothing of until I visited it many years later.

 Archetypal dreams do not give up their gifts easily or quickly.
-We need to appreciate and cherish them rather than try to wring out a particular meaning.
-Sometimes, they accomplish their purpose by simply being; we approach them with respect and allow ourselves space to wonder.
+They need to be appreciated and cherished rather than wrung out to find a particular meaning.
+Sometimes, they accomplish their purpose by simply being; we approach them with respect and allow ourselves to simply wonder.

 The fish is out of the water and it dies!